Skip to main content

 The unit statements below explain what you will study and how these fit together to provide you with a deep dive into creative computing outside your core creative specialism.
 The course maintains creative practice alongside the study of creative computing and an introduction to the digital creative industries of London in order that students are exposed to new opportunities and the professional contexts in a world hub of digital creative industries.

-The first half of the course sees you study three units in parallel and aims to give an intense grounding in creative coding, computational concepts and creative computing practice.
+The first half of the course sees you study 3 units in parallel and aims to give an intense grounding in creative coding, computational concepts and creative computing practice.

-Unit 3 Creative Practice: Visual Coding and Physical Computing (20 Credits)
+Creative Practice: Material Forms and Physical Computing (20 Credits)

 This unit builds on the computational futures and creative practice units and programming skills learned in these units.
 The aim of this unit is to further develop hands-on computing skills and your ability to think creatively and critically about the development of contemporary computing technology infrastructures and their wider social impact.